electrode-io/livebundle/README.md

 `$ yarn livebundle upload`

 Note that an Azure SAS Token is needed for the upload.
-It should either be set in the `livebundle.yaml` configuration, or set as `LB_UPLOAD_AZURE_SASTOKEN` env variable.
+It should either be set in the `livebundle.yaml` configuration, or set as `LB_STORAGE_AZURE_SASTOKEN` env variable.

 It is also possible to have different LiveBundle configuration file *(for example, could have a `livebundle.ci.yaml` containing LiveBundle configuration when running on CI only)*.
 By default, the `livebundle` command will load the `livebundle.yaml` configuration.
 To inform `livebundle` to use a different configuration file, just use the `--config` option which takes the path of the configuration file to us.